open-contracting-archive/toucan/README.md

 pip intall -r requirements.txt
 ```
 2. Set the following environment variables:
 * OCDS_TOUCAN_MEDIA_ROOT: path of the directory where the uploaded files will be stored.
-Any directory of your choice
+By default is the `media` folder inside the project's directory.
-* OCDS_TOUCAN_LOCALE_PATH: path to the "locale" directory inside the project.
+* OCDS_TOUCAN_LOCALE_PATH: lookup path for .PO files.
+By default is the `locale` folder inside the project's directory.
 * OCDS_TOUCAN_MAXNUMFILES: max number of files to upload per request.
+Default value is 20.
 * OCDS_TOUCAN_MAXFILESIZE: max size of files to upload in bytes.
+Default value is 10MB.

 ### Configuration
 The system can be configured by setting the environment variables mentioned above, some of this variables have